Skip to content

 FAQs: What Happens to Your Annuity in a Divorce?

-Is my annuity considered marital property?
+Is my annuity considered marital property in a divorce?

 How are annuities typically divided in a divorce?